Onaolapo555/Onaolapo555/README.md

 - 👋 Hi, I’m @Onaolapo555
-- 👀 I’m interested in hacking and coding
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning computer science and hacking
+- 🌱 I’m currently learning computer science and software engineering
-- 💞️ I’m looking to collaborate on hacking projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...